-Joanna Breen, MSLIS is our Executive Director.
+Joanna Breen, MSLIS, is our Executive Director.
 She was born and raised in Cambridge, MA and earned her Bachelor’s Degree in Documentary Studies at the College of Santa Fe, NM.
 In 2012 she graduated with honors from Simmons Graduate School of Library and Information Science.
 Before joining the staff at BHML Joanna worked and volunteered in all kinds of libraries from private to prison.
-Joanna is an advocate for libraries and is dedicated to their role in supporting vibrant, connected, and inquisitive communities.
-She enjoys photography, writing, cooking, social justice, and falling asleep during movies.
+Joanna is an advocate for the role of libraries and intellectual freedom in the pursuit of social justice and is dedicated to supporting vibrant, connected, and inquisitive communities.
+She enjoys photography, writing, cooking (eating), and falling asleep during movies.
+Email Joanna at firstname.lastname@example.org.

 Plus, our many and wonderful volunteers!
 The Boothbay Harbor Memorial Library relies on volunteers to help us with our mission to serve the Boothbay Peninsula.
 Volunteers help with daily and routine tasks, special events, annual fundraisers, programs, and more.